 Amidst the onslaught of information about climate change, global warming, and future predictions, public sentiment has become increasingly aware and apprehensive about the fate of the planet in the coming years.
 Indeed, numerous regions around the world are already experiencing significant climate disruption.
 The rise in the Earth’s overall temperature presents an additional cause for concern.
 In light of this prevailing anxiety around the rising climate and temperature of the Earth, it is conceivable that some people may wish for a reversal of this trend and instead a cooling effect.

 However, not many people know how the Earth's internal temperature affects us and what the temperature would be like if the Earth's atmosphere did not exist.
-Therefore, in this article we are going to tell you What role does the Earth's internal temperature play and what temperature would we have without our atmosphere?
+Therefore, in this article we are going to tell you what role does the Earth's internal temperature play and what temperature would we have without our atmosphere.

 Composition and internal temperature of the Earth

 If you don't already know, the Earth's core, located at the center of the planet, is the warmest place on our planet.
 So, considering our many concerns about climate change and its implications, what might happen if the core abruptly stopped generating heat and started cooling down?
+It is essential in this process.

 Seismological research indicates that it is located in the center of the planet and It has a radius of approximately 3.500 km, which represents 60% of the total mass of the Earth.
 This core is composed primarily of an alloy of nickel and iron, known as NiFe (where “Ni” stands for nickel and “Fe” denotes iron).
 In addition, the core features considerable density, as it contains a significant amount of heavier elements along with a minimal presence of lighter metals and traces of silicon.
 The gravitational force in the core is almost three times greater than that experienced on the planet’s surface.

 It is important to recognize that, although its temperature is already considerable, it is further intensified by the heat produced by gravitational friction resulting from the movement of dense materials near the boundary between the core and the mantle.
+It also influences how that heat is distributed on the surface and inside..

 Although it may seem like an intriguing suggestion, such an occurrence would be undesirable.
 The Earth's core performs numerous functions that are necessary to sustain life on our planet..
 A cooling of the core would disrupt all of these essential functions, resulting in a fundamentally lifeless Earth.
 In essence, this sums up the dire consequences.